duese97/flipdotGFX/README.md

 # flipdotGFX
 A small and simple "graphics" library for flipdot displays.
-You can draw your own bitmaps, a pre-defined 5x7 monospace font and basic shapes like lines and circles.
+You can draw your own bitmaps, a pre-defined 5x7 and 10x14 monospace font and basic shapes like lines and circles.

 # Features
 - Designed for quick refresh rates of display.
 Dot-, row- or column wise writing is supported.
 Respective driver will only be called, when dots actually have to be flipped.